BartoszKut/schibstedRecruitmentTask/README.md

 6. I focused on 2 kinds of devices desktops (large viewport) and mobile (small viewport) so different sizes require improvements.
 7. I decided that for every component which requires additional styling by css I imported different css file created for this component.
 8. To almost every commit in addition to the main message I also added a short description message.
+9. I decided to work only on the one `main` branch.